GQdeveloper/UnknownQuest/README.md

 ---
-It is about a person waking up in a strange place with portals and other paths that he/she can use. depending on your choices you can either move to the next or previous level, find enemies, chess with items, or nothing at all; all these events are random.
+It is about a person waking up in a strange place with portals and other paths that he/she can use. depending on your choices you can either move to the next or previous level, find enemies, chess with items, or nothing at all; all these events are random.<br />

 ## How It Works